cnstechnicalgroup/prestashop-eu-vat/README.md

 prestashop-eu-vat
 ========

-This script adds specific price entries for app products every EU countries.
+This script adds specific price entries for every EU country as well as a single flat price (retail price + EU VAT rate) for every product.

 Requirements
 ------------